Top 10 Steps to Increase Business Cybersecurity Today

 9. Avoid Public WIFI

-Using unsecure WIFI can lead to millions of cyber-attacks without the user knowing.
-Hackers can hack into connected networks and send phishing emails to all contacts, take over servers and worse.
-Unsecure WIFI could include any public WIFI where the connected users are unknown.
+Using unsecure Wi-Fi can lead to cyberattacks without the user’s knowledge.
+Hackers can hack into connected networks, send phishing emails to all contacts, take over servers, and more.
+Unsecure Wi-Fi could include any public Wi-Fi where the connected users are unknown.

 Especially, companies that allow work from home need to be aware of these cyber risks.
-Companies must inform their employees about the risk and request them not to work in cafes or public spots.
+Companies must inform employees of the risk and request that they avoid working in cafes or public areas.

 Anyone connected to the same WIFI could be a cybercriminal and take over company networks within minutes.